 Active participation in many of these conferences serves as an optimal way for residents to understand how imaging findings are integrated into patient management.
 This experience translates into stronger clinical radiologists.
 Also, daily didactic sessions and weekly journal clubs are held in the Division of Nuclear Medicine.

 BIDMC has a regular Grand Rounds series that covers a wide variety of topics related to radiologic imaging.
-Approximately once a month, there is an invited visiting professor to the department who gives a formal grand rounds lecture.
+Approximately once a month, there is an invited visiting professor to the department who gives a formal Grand Rounds lecture.
 In addition, some of our clinical faculty and faculty from other departments provide lectures.
-Finally, once a month, more senior residents present interesting cases from the Department, which offers a great opportunity to develop teaching and presentation skills as we all participate in peer coaching during these sessions.
+Once a year, first- through third-year residents present an interesting teaching case during Grand Rounds for the department.
+This offers a great opportunity to develop teaching and presentation skills in a formal but supportive setting.

 Boston is an outstanding city to train in Radiology; many local, regional, and national conferences are held locally.
 For example, the New England Roentgen Ray Society holds bi-monthly resident conferences on Friday afternoons in which selected faculty from regional institutions, including BIDMC, Brigham and Women's Hospital, Boston Medical Center, Massachusetts General Hospital, Brown University, Dartmouth, Maine Medical Center, and Tufts/New England Medical Center, give outstanding lectures.
 BIDMC attendings cover the clinical services during these times so that residents may attend these meetings.